poplovetorock/debianclash/README.md

 #Tested: Debian 10.3

 #Attention： Please be root to run scripts and reboot after installation.
-Wait till unbound installed for about 1~2 minutes.
+Then just wait till unbound installed for about 1~2 minutes.

 There`re two options for you to choose.

 *Option 1: using redir-host for clash DNS mode.